SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/G - Decision Tree.md

 # Decision Tree

 A decision tree is used to query particular features at particular points in the tree to come to a decision about the classification of the current $\boldsymbol{X}$.
 The tree has to be *induced* from the training data and can then be used to *deduce* classifications.
+There can be more than one tree that fits the same data.

 ## Induction Algorithms